Store Drop-Off Label = #2 and #4 plastic bags, films and wraps

 Recycling Plastic Bags & Films

 Did you know?
-A wide variety of plastic bags, films, and wraps can go in retail store bins with plastic bags, including items with the How2Recycle Store Drop-Off label.
-Bags and films using Resin Identification Codes #2 and #4 are the same can also go in these bins–but NOT into curbside bins (with a few exceptions).
+A wide variety of plastic bags, films, and wraps can go in retail store bins with plastic bags.
+These include bags and films using Resin Identification Codes #2 and #4, and items with the How2Recycle Store Drop-Off label.
+However, these can NOT into curbside bins (with a few exceptions).
 To find out more about what you can recycle in these bins, and to find recycling locations, visit the link below.
 You can also keep your eyes open for bins at your favorite grocery stores, department stores, and retailers.

 Why not just use the plastic numbers?